-With more than 530 physicians and 280 locations, Texas Oncology is an independent private practice that sees more than 71,000 new cancer patients each year.
-Founded in 1986, Texas Oncology provides comprehensive, multi-disciplinary care, and includes Texas Center for Proton Therapy, Texas Breast Specialists, Texas Colon & Rectal Specialists, Texas Oncology Surgical Specialists, Texas Urology Specialists, Texas Infusion and Imaging Center, and Texas Center for Interventional Surgery.
+With more than 530 physicians and 280 locations, Texas Oncology is an independent private practice, a member of The US Oncology Network, that sees more than 71,000 new cancer patients each year.
+Founded in 1986, Texas Oncology provides comprehensive, multidisciplinary care, and includes Texas Center for Proton Therapy, Texas Breast Specialists, Texas Colon & Rectal Specialists, Texas Oncology Surgical Specialists, Texas Urology Specialists and Texas Infusion and Imaging Center.
 Texas Oncology's robust community-based clinical trials and research program has contributed to the development of more than 100 FDA-approved cancer therapies.
-Learn more at www.TexasOncology.com.
+Learn more at TexasOncology.com.

-Sources: Leukemia and Lymphoma Society, MPN Research Foundation, and National Cancer Institute, National Library of Medicine, and National Organization for Rare Disorders
+Sources: Leukemia and Lymphoma Society, MPN Research Foundation, National Cancer Institute, National Library of Medicine, and National Organization for Rare Disorders